alpha01/reconquista-timeline/timeline.md

 - 793-794 ImportantEvents Cordoba launches successful military campaign against the Franks in Septimania
 - 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans” by Pope Leo III
 - 813 ImportantEvents St. James The Apostle's tomb discovered in Galicia.
 Camino de Santiago is born, Alfonso II is the first pilgrim
-- 02/1212 ImportantEvents Battle of Las Navas de Tolosa
 - 1119 ImportantEvents Order of Solomon's Temple founded
 - 1157 ImportantEvents Order of Calatrava founded by St. Raymond of Fitero
 - 1170 ImportantEvents Order of Santiago founded by the Knights of Cáceres
+- 07/1212 ImportantEvents Battle of Las Navas de Tolosa, crusader army led by Alfonso VIII of Castile, Pedro II of Aragon and Sancho VI of Navarra defeat the Almohad Caliphate.
+Islamic hegemony in Spain comes to an end

 # Al-Andalus (711-1492)